 Frequently Asked Questions about the Neighborhood Partnering Program

 Looking for assistance with a project through the Neighborhood Partnering Program?
-To learn about what you'll need to apply and what to expect after you submit your application visit our Neighborhood Partnering Program Applications Instructions Page.
-Click on any of the frequently asked questions below to learn more about other questions you might have!
+To learn about what you'll need to develop a proposal and what to expect after you submit your completed proposal, visit the Neighborhood Partnering Program Proposal Instructions.

 As long as the eligibility requirements are met, NPP will consider any small to medium-sized project and work with your group to determine if the project is a good fit for the program.
 Projects must comply with all City codes and regulations.
 Some projects may require approval from multiple City departments.
-Contact NPP staff to determine if a project is feasible or allowable at the proposed location before you complete a full application.
+Submit a Project Interest Form and let us know about how you’d like to partner.

 NPP is all about community and these projects can really bring together a neighborhood or community.
-We are happy to discuss your ideas, but keep in mind the application must come from a local group, such as a neighborhood association, community organization, or other non-profit entity.
-Multiple groups can apply together or sign on as additional partners.
+We are happy to discuss your ideas, but keep in mind the proposal must come from a community group, neighborhood association, or nonprofit organization.
+Multiple groups can submit together or sign on as additional partners.

-If you are not already representing such a group, you will need to look for one who is interested in partnering in order to apply.
+If you are not already representing such a group, you will need to look for one who is interested in partnering.

-How long does it take to complete an application and get approved?
+- How long does it take to complete a project proposal and get selected?

-Completion of the application takes time.
-NPP staff will work with you to answer your questions and guide you through the process.
+Completion of the project proposal takes time.
+The NPP team will work with you to answer your questions and guide you through the process.

-Applications are reviewed by NPP staff to ensure they are complete and eligible for approval.
+Proposals are reviewed by the NPP team to ensure they are complete and eligible for selection.

-Neighborhood Cost Share - Applications usually take a few or more months to complete.
-The NPP Board meets twice annually to consider eligible applications.
-Once you begin working with NPP staff, you will be advised about the timeframe for board consideration.
+Neighborhood Cost Share proposals usually take a couple of months to complete.
+The NPP Board meets twice annually to consider eligible proposals.
+Once you begin working with the NPP team, you will be advised about the timeframe for board consideration.

-Adopt-A-Median and Grant Assistance Program – applications are reviewed and considered as they are received.
-Approval time depends on the complexity of the project and the availability of City staff to confirm and review proposals.
+Adopt-A-Spotand Grant Assistance Program proposals are reviewed and considered as they are received.
+Selection time depends on the complexity of the project and the availability of City staff to confirm and review proposals.

-How do I know if the land is City-Owned or a City-Owned Right of Way?
+- How do I know if the land is City-Owned or in the Right of Way (ROW)?

-I need help with my application, will you provide assistance?
+- I need help with my proposal.
+Will you provide assistance?

-Yes – based on availability, we can help you work through the application.
-You may not always know or be able to determine the answers for each section of the application.
-In some cases the City may need to assist you to determine budgets or discuss maintenance.
-If you have questions, or if you are struggling with any sections of the application, contact NPP and let us know how we can help.
+Yes, based on availability, we can help you work through the proposal.
+You may not always know or be able to determine the answers for each section of the proposal.
+In some cases, the NPP team may need to assist you to determine budgets or discuss maintenance.
+If you have questions, or if you are struggling with any sections of the proposal, contact NPP and let us know how we can help.

 We can also present more information about NPP to your group or organization.